artkoder/events-bot/README.md

 - /cities - list cities with inline delete buttons (admin).
 Coordinates are shown with six decimal places.
 - /seas - list sea locations with inline delete buttons (admin).
+- /weather [now] - show cached weather; append `now` to refresh data
+- /regweather <post_url> <template> - register a post for weather updates
+- /weatherposts [update] - list registered weather posts; append `update` to refresh
+- /setup_weather - interactive wizard to add a daily forecast channel
+- /list_weather_channels - show configured weather channels with action buttons
+- /set_assets_channel - choose the channel used for weather assets

+### Asset channel
+Images and caption templates are stored in a private channel `@kotopogoda_assets`.
+Choose this channel with `/set_assets_channel`.
+When the bot is an admin of this private channel, every new post is stored automatically for future weather updates and deleted after publishing.